AzumattDev/HearthyFood/README.md

-﻿All Food acts like a glitchy hearthstone.
+All Food acts like a glitchy hearthstone.
 Configurable chance to teleport when eating food.

 ---